sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ## Email Testing

 Email Testing adds spam testing, email rendering, and link validation directly in the Automation experience so you can see what your emails will look like across a variety of devices, email clients, and inbox providers.

+- **Inbox Testing:** Displays how an email message will be rendered, across a wide range of inboxes and devices.
+- **Spam Test:** Shows how an email is likely to perform against the world’s most powerful consumer (B2C) and enterprise (B2B) spam filters.
+- **Link Test:** Tests the validity of all links/URLs within a message, including redirects, domain reputation and critical metadata (like title text).

 *To test an email:*